qyz777/DanmakuKit/README.md

 ✅ Support to pause or play a single danmaku

+✅ Provides property to specify whether danmaku can overlap.

 ### TODO

 If you have any requirements that you want DanmakuKit to provide, you can raise issue.

 * Support for setting progress property to render the danmaku immediately on the view.
-* Provides property to specify whether danmaku can overlap.
+* Support to disable danmaku for different types of tracks.

 ## Example